-Last week, you gave a ‘Dumb’ Award to “anti-depressant drugs and the doctors who prescribe them for every woman who is tired or tearful.”
-I struggle with depression, and my medications don’t help.
-Can you elaborate? –D.D.
-Tacoma, Washington
+Last week, I gave a ‘Dumb’ Award to “anti-depressant drugs and the doctors who prescribe them for every woman who struggles with depression.
+In today’s column, I’ll elaborate more on that.
+Just keep on reading!

-Answer: You and millions of other people will get shuffled from one psychiatrist to another, and one drug to another, and you will remain on the ‘medication merry-go-round’ until you feed your brain what it’s hungry for.
+Millions of people will get shuffled from one psychiatrist to another, and one drug to another, and you will remain on the ‘medication merry-go-round’ until you feed your brain what it’s hungry for.

-For many online readers who did not read my column last week, I will re-post my exact comments about anti-depressants and the dumb award here:
+For those of you who did not read my column last week, I will re-post my exact comments here:

-I stand by these comments though I realize that my column left many readers curious about what they could be doing to improve their emotional health and ability to cope with stress.
+These comments left many readers curious about what they could be doing to improve their emotional health and ability to cope with stress.

 Anti-depressants such as Zoloft, Prozac, Cymbalta, Celexa, Lexapro, Paxil, Wellbutrin, Effexor and so forth, DO help some people, and I am not going to knock these very effective drugs.
 That said, as a class, these medications are incapable of correcting underlying nutritional deficiencies, hormonal imbalances or neurotransmitter imbalances.

-There is a press-release entitled “FDA Launches a Multi-Pronged Strategy to Strengthen Safeguards for Children Treated With Antidepressant Medications” which can be read here:
+There is a press-release entitled “FDA Launches a Multi-Pronged Strategy to Strengthen Safeguards for Children Treated With Antidepressant Medications” which can be read by CLICKING HERE.

-And while I’m educating you about depression, I found an interesting section in the book, Dr. Bruce Lipton’s book “The Biology of Belief” (Hay House 2008).
-I’ll quote straight out of his book:
+And while I’m educating you about depression, I found an interesting quote from my friend Dr. Bruce Lipton’s book “The Biology of Belief” (Hay House 2008).
+Here’s what he said:

 “In a 2002 article in the American Psychological Association’s Prevention & Treatment, “The Emperor’s New Drugs,” University of Connecticut psychology professor Irving Kirsch found that eighty percent of the effect of antidepressants, as measured in clinical trials, could be attributed to the placebo effect.
 (Kirsch, et al 2002)